Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Methods

 \subsubsection{Sampling Images from Congresspeople's Accounts}

-Out of the original set of 772 politicians, we have reduced the dataset to include content from only 743 politicians with valid image content.
-For each of the remaining politicians, we randomly sample 21 images from the set of tweets that include a photo element in the tweet metadata.
-This sample does not result in exactly 21 images per politician, as certain politicians may not share a sufficient number of images; likewise, this sample does not result in exactly 21 tweets per politician, as some tweets have more than one embedded image, each of which counts as an individual image from the politician.
+For each of account, we randomly sample 1,111 images to ensure we get the entire set of images for at least half of the politicians in our dataset.
+This sample does not result in exactly 1,111 images per politician, as some politicians share fewer images.
 We do not perform additional processing on images following their download, to allow further analysis to focus on only on the original image content shared.

-In total, this dataset contains 15,054 images across these 743 politicians.
-We calculate the mean percent of tweets that contain an image as approximately $27\%$ (i.e., more than one forth of each politician's tweets include an image).
+In total, this dataset contains 486,604 images across these 617 politicians.
+We calculate the mean percent of tweets that contain an image as approximately $37\%$ (i.e., more than one-third of each politician's tweets include an image).